Healthplan Spain

 Eligibility for Social Security benefits while living in Spain

-In order to collect U.S. Social Security benefits while living in Spain, you must:
+To collect U.S. Social Security benefits while living in Spain, you must meet the following:

 How to apply for Social Security while living in Spain